Bedrock-OSS/bedrock-wiki-legacy/documentation/tellraw.md

 This sends the words in the last set of quotes
 ```/tellraw @a {"rawtext":[{"text":"Hello"}]}```

-To use quotaitons in a tellraw message place a backslash to the left side of the quotation mark
+To use quotations in a tellraw message place a backslash to the left side of the quotation mark
 ```/tellraw @a {"rawtext":[{"text":"§bColor text"}]}```

 To insert a line break use \n